 Dinner at a local restaurant along our way back to Cusco.

 After arriving back in Cusco at roughly 8PM, we checked into the Palacio del Inka which was much nicer than the guest house we stayed at earlier in the trip.
-This was made possible by my friend’s SPG points so it always pays to collect.
+This was made possible by my friend’s Marriott points so it always pays to collect.

 Thankfully, Alpaca Expeditions was kind enough to accommodate our late arrival.
 Our guide, San Juan, was waiting for us in the lobby where he gave us a full briefing of what the trek was going to be like and also gave us our green duffle bags where we had to pack everything that wasn’t going in our daypack.